October is National SafeWork Month.

 • If an invoice payment is due on a non-business day, it will be debited from your account on the following business day.

-• Training Employer account information held by MBANSW will be kept confidential.
+• Host Employer account information held by MBANSW will be kept confidential.
 Please note that some information is provided to the MBANSW financial institution to initiate the debit to your nominated account.

 • MBANSW will give you a minimum of 14 days’ notice in writing of changes to these Terms and Conditions.